Vera Maretskaya

-Vera Petrovna Maretskaya (Russian: Вера Петровна Марецкая) was a Soviet and Russian stage and film actress.
-People's Artist of the USSR (1949) and Hero of Socialist Labour (1976).
+Vera Petrovna Maretskaya (Вера Петровна Марецкая; 31 July 1906 – 17 August 1978) was a Soviet and Russian stage and film actress.
+She was a recipient of People's Artist of the USSR (1949) and Hero of Socialist Labour (1976).

 Early years

-Vera Petrovna Maretskaya was born in Barvikha, a suburb of Moscow.
+Vera Petrovna Maretskaya was born in Barvikha, Moscow Governorate.
 She helped her father Pyotr, who was a candy bar vendor at Moscow Circus.
 Maretskaya was auditioned by Yevgeny Vakhtangov and studied at Vakhtangov Theatre School, from which she graduated as an actress in 1924.
 That same year she became permanent member of Theatre-Studio led by Yuri Zavadsky.

-She soon married him, and they had one son.
+He soon became her first husband, and they had one son.
 They remained lifelong friends and stage partners, even after the end of their brief marriage.

 Life and career

 In 1925, Maretskaya made her film debut in The Tailor from Torzhok.
 She played roles in fifteen silent films.
-In 1937 Maretskaya suffered from political execution of her two brothers, journalists Dmitri and Gregori, who were the followers of opposition politician Nikolai Bukharin.
+In 1937 Maretskaya suffered from political execution of her two brothers, journalists Dmitry and Grigory, who were the followers of opposition politician Nikolai Bukharin.

-Maretskaya appealed to the Soviet government, but her appeal was ignored.
+Maretskaya appealed to the Soviet government to spare their lives, but her appeal was ignored.
 Her brothers were executed by gunshots during the purges of the "Great Terror" under the dictatorship of Joseph Stalin.
-She lost her second husband, a young actor, named Georgi Troitsky, who was killed in action in 1941, during the Second World War.
+She lost her second husband, a young actor, named Georgy Troitsky, who was killed in action in 1941, during the Second World War.
 She took care of her own two children, and also adopted the children of her executed brothers.
 She was supported by Yuri Zavadsky.

 By 1940, she was made one the faces of Soviet propaganda films.
 She shot to fame after the leading role in 'Chlen pravitelstva' (Member of the Government 1940) by directors Aleksandr Zarkhi and Iosif Kheifits.
-For that role she was awarded the Stalin's Prize.
-At that time the Zavadsky's Theatre-Studio merged with the Mossovet Theatre, and in 1940, Maretskaya became permanent member of the Mossoveta Theatre.
+For that role she was awarded the Stalin Prize.
+At that time Zavadsky's Theatre-Studio merged with the Mossovet Theatre, and in 1940, Maretskaya became a permanent member of the Mossoveta Theatre.